-- Complete all Task Lists for each module under the Facilitation tab > Manage Training link. - Review Survey results at the conclusion of module activities and prior to the start of the next module, as outlined in the course schedule and agenda. - The survey results are a great indicator of Participant Teacher progress and success.
+- Complete all Task Lists for each module under the Facilitation tab > Manage Training link. - Review Survey results at the conclusion of module activities (Modules 2 and 6) and prior to the start of the next module, as outlined in the course schedule and agenda. - The survey results are a great indicator of Participant Teacher progress and success.
 From the results, you might find that a Participant Teacher is struggling or may need additional support and encouragement.
 You also might find that a Participant Teacher must drop the course or complete it at a later date.

-Note: Contact the RTA if you find that a Participant Teacher is in danger of not completing the course. - Create a blog entry summarizing any interesting comments, suggestions, discussion topics, or key learnings and enter them on the course blog at the end of each module.
+Note: Contact the RTA, and your state or sector coordinator if you find that a Participant Teacher is in danger of not completing the course.

+Create a blog entry summarizing any interesting comments, suggestions, discussion topics, or key learnings and enter them on the course blog at the end of each module.

-Section 6: Conducting the Online Training Part 2: Facilitating Module Communication
+Part 2: Facilitating Module Communication